bergesinstitute/graf-method/book-2-unit-2.md

     anoche - last night

-    el martes pasado - on Tuesday / last Tuesday
+    el martes pasado - last Tuesday

-    el martes - on Tuesday / last Tuesday (we usually omit the word pasado)
+    el martes - on Tuesday (if we use it with the preterite, it implicitly means last Tuesday)

     el viernes por la noche - On Friday night